 Still, a recovering individual needs one person in their life to be completely honest with.
 They need the support of a friend or family member to stay sober.
 If you are that friend or family member, here are 5 ways you can encourage sobriety:

 1. Show That You Have No Judgment Toward Them

-Your friend needs to feel that you completely accept him.
-He will likely feel judged by everyone he knows, so avoid any criticism or negativity as much as you can.
-Show your loved one how much you love them and praise him for his progress in sobriety.
+Your friend needs to feel that you completely accept them.
+He or she will likely feel judged by everyone they know, so avoid any criticism or negativity as much as you can.
+Show your loved one how much you love them and praise them for his progress in sobriety.

 2. Give Them a Substance-Free Environment